 Reduce Contact Based Transactions

-i) Book every stay in advance via online transactions. ii) Pay for meals and other shopping items using UPI or other online wallets.
+Pay for meals and other shopping items using UPI or other online wallets.

 Things To Carry When Traveling

-Hand sanitizer (preferably alcohol based although herbal is also okay)
+Hand sanitizer (preferably alcohol-based although herbal is also okay)

-Lots of clothes (Avoid doing laundry)
+Lots of clothes (avoid doing laundry)

 Smartphone with Aarogya Setu app, and UPI payment app (Internet is required)

-Things To Do In Uttarakhand When Traveling During Covid
+Things To Do In Uttarakhand During Covid

-Dehradun actually is a gateway for people who are planning on visiting popular places in the state like Rishikesh, and Mussoorie.
-So it is best to be cautious.If you want to visit some sites while adhering to social distancing norms, here are a few things you can do.
+Dehradun actually is a gateway for people who are planning on visiting popular places in the state like Rishikesh and Mussoorie.
+So it is best to be cautious.
+Considering the places will be open to tourists soon and social distancing will still be a priority, here are a few things you can do.

 Skiing in Auli

 You can find lodging in one of the many ski lodges in that area.
-Skiing is not an option in the monsoons and the summers, so travelling between the months of December to February is actually the smart thing to do.
+Skiing is not an option in the monsoons and the summers, so traveling between the months of December to February is actually the smart thing to do.